Chrisgrr3/Art-Dojo/README.md

-This application allows a user to create "Dojos" and "Ninjas" to those dojos.
+This application allows a user to create "Dojos" and add "Ninjas" to those dojos.